Winston0323/SignDataGenerator/README.md

   <img src="Samples/square.jpg" alt="Logo" width="480" height="270">
 </p>

-- enter prefer number inside input field on right corner
+- Enter prefer number inside input field on right corner
-- use right click to randomly changing a sign, and use the drop down menu to choose manually
+- Use right click to randomly changing a sign, and use the drop down menu to choose manually
-- use drop down to change preset configurations, you can create your own inside `skybox generator_data/StreamingAsssets/config`
+- Use drop down to change preset configurations, you can create your own inside `Skybox generator_data/StreamingAsssets/config`
-- you can create your own sign inside  `skybox generator_data/StreamingAsssets/SignDictionary.txt`, each line inside this txt file represent a sign, and the order is:
+- You can create your own sign inside  `skybox generator_data/StreamingAsssets/SignDictionary.txt`, each line inside this txt file represent a sign, and the order is:
   ```sh
   IDNumber Name shapesTypes Width Height
   ```
 - All shapesTypes are provided in [Examples](#examples)
-- After you add your line of sign, you can put a png image inside `skybox generator_data/StreamingAsssets/image`
+- After you add your line of sign, you can put a png image inside `Skybox generator_data/StreamingAsssets/image`
 - Adding # at the front will ask the dictionary reader to escape current line